 Banking in Mozambique

 There are a number of banks in Mozambique.
-International banks like Barclays Bank, and a few South African banks like First National Bank Mozambique and Standard Bank, operate here.
+International banks like Barclays Bank, and a few South African banks such as First National Bank Mozambique and Standard Bank, operate here.
 Most of the head offices are located in Maputo, with branches spread out across the country.
-Withdrawing large amounts of currency out of a Mozambican bank account can prove to be difficult.
+Withdrawing large amounts of currency out of a Mozambican bank account can prove difficult.
 Expats often choose to keep a non-Mozambican bank account for working with larger sums of money.

 Opening a bank account